 First Amendment and Equal Protection U.S. Const. amends.
-I, XIV, 42 U.S.C. § 1983 Undue Burden on the Right to Vote by Defendants Raffensperger and State Election Board Members

-- 91. Plaintiffs incorporate by reference and reallege all prior paragraphs of this Complaint and the paragraphs in the counts below as though set forth fully herein. - 92.
-Under the First Amendment and the Equal Protection Clause of the Fourteenth Amendment, a court considering a challenge to a state election law must carefully balance the character and magnitude of the injury to First and Fourteenth Amendment rights that the plaintiff seeks to vindicate against the justifications put forward by the State for the burdens imposed by the rule.
+I, XIV, 42 U.S.C. § 1983 Undue Burden on the Right to Vote by Defendant Gwinnett Board Members right to vote.
+A court considering a challenge to a state election law must carefully balance the character and magnitude of the injury to First and Fourteenth Amendment rights that the plaintiff seeks to vindicate against the justifications put forward by the State for the burdens imposed by the rule.
 See Burdick, 504 U.S. at 434; Anderson, 460 U.S. at 789.
 "However slight th[e] burden may appear, . . . it must be justified by relevant and legitimate state interests sufficiently weighty to justify the limitation."
-Crawford, 553 U.S. at 191 (Stevens, J., controlling opinion) (internal quotation marks omitted). - 93.
-The counties' standardless interpretations of "promptly notify" under O.C.G.A. § 21-2-386(a)(1)(C) impose a severe burden on the right to vote for absentee voters across the state, leaving them at risk of being wholly disenfranchised due to the disparate process for notice applied by each county.
+Crawford, 553 U.S. at 191 (Stevens, J., controlling opinion) (internal quotation marks omitted).